wenkangjing/notes-launch-school/220/lesson8/_220_lesson8.md

 - The Object.prototype object is at the end of the prototype chain for all JavaScript objects
 - like CBase

-# 5	Prototypal Inheritance and Behavior Delegation
+  # 5Prototypal Inheritance and Behavior Delegation

 Prototype Chain Lookup for Property Access
 - When we try to access a property or a method on an object, JavaScript searches not only in the object itself, but all the objects on its prototype chain, until the end is reached.